 To engage typical American women in emergency preparedness, by:

-- Providing kits and supplies that are fun to shop for and lovely to have around.
+- Providing kits and supplies that are attractive and easy to shop for.

-- Sharing tips and information that take the intimidation out of “prepping” and make it fit into any woman’s busy lifestyle.
+- Sharing tips and information that take the intimidation out of “prepping” and make it fit into anyone's busy lifestyle.

 “Blue Sky” refers the best conditions under which to plan and prepare; in other words, well before the *ahem* hits the fan.

 “Scout” refers to someone brave and curious, plucky and resourceful, ahead of the pack.
 It's our vision of our customer.
 You.

 We run our all-online business out of our home office in Bothell, Washington, about 20 minutes northeast of Seattle on a good day.

 How can we motivate people to take the preparedness plunge?

 A number of years ago I asked for an emergency kit for my birthday and for Christmas, three years running.
 For three years no one got it for me.

 When I finally convinced my husband that I really did want one as a gift (and he bought me one), he confessed it hadn't seemed very romantic to him.
 My mom said it wasn't a fun gift.
 And they were right.
 That's when I started forming a hazy idea of Blue Sky Scout.